Metrics quickstart

 curl https://github.com/kubewarden/policy-server/releases/latest/download/kubewarden-dashboard.json

-Once you have the file in your machine you should access the Grafana dashboard and
+Once you have the file you should access the Grafana dashboard and

 import it.